LiyrAstroph/PyCALI/docs/tutorial.rst

         ax.errorbar(data_cali[idx, 0],  data_cali[idx, 1], yerr=data_cali[idx, 2], ls='none', marker='o', markersize=3, label=c)

     ax.legend()
+    ax.set_title("Intercalibrated data")
     plt.show()

 There appears a number of outliers.
-We can discard these outliers as follows.
+We can discard these outliers as follows, which are identified once their deviations from the reconstructed light curves using a DRW process are larger than 5sigma.

+(Of course, if the intercalibrated results are satisfactory, no need to do the followings.)

 .. code-block:: python